BabylonJS/Extensions/TowerOfBabel/README.md

 2. Click the `Install from File...` Button (1 in image).
 3. Navigate to where you have downloaded / expanded the .PY file, and complete the operation.
 4. Click on the `Import-Export` button (2 in image) to reduce the list of add-ons to only that type.
-5. Reduce the list further by typing 'Bab' in the search field (3 in image).
+5. Reduce the list further by typing 'bab' in the search field (3 in image).
 6. Click the check box of the add-on to activate it (4 in image).
 5. Click on the `Save User Settings` button, in order not to have to repeat the activation process next time you open Blender.
-This also saves the display settings of the dialog.

 ##Compare / Contrast to .babylon Exporter##
 ###Differences due to the type of the file generated.###